Biostatistics

 SOCI241 Health, Illness & Society 4

-We encourage our students to take advantage of multiple hands-on learning opportunities, including on-site research, off-site research and internships.
+We encourage you to take advantage of multiple hands-on learning opportunities, including on-site research, off-site research and internships.
 You'll sharpen your skills and refine your interests while building your resume and developing important mentoring relationships.

 • Intern at Boston University School of Medicine examining the correlation between patient religiosity and health outcomes